mgenev/nodember/README.md

-Full Stack JS Amber BoilerPlate
+Full Stack JS Nodember BoilerPlate
 ==========================

 This boilerplate is designed to bring you as close as possible to actually writing your app immediately after install.
 It includes an Express server, a MongoDB Database and a client which uses Ember for a single page application.
 The architecture is REST and there is an example usage of CRUD and user authentication included.
 From there you're ready to code your app.